SopadeGalinha/Ft-Irc/README.md

 Overall, sockets form the backbone of communication in IRC, enabling real-time text-based messaging between clients and servers over the Internet.

-## Poll
+## Poll()
-The poll() function is used to monitor multiple file descriptors to see if any of them are ready for I/O operations.
-It is often used in network programming to handle multiple client connections simultaneously without blocking.
+The poll() function is used for monitoring multiple file descriptors for I/O events.
+It is widely used in network programming and general I/O handling to efficiently manage multiple connections or file operations without blocking the program's execution unnecessarily.

+Key Points:
+**File** Descriptor Monitoring: Create a struct pollfd array, where each element represents a file descriptor to monitor, specifying the events of interest (e.g., read, write, or error).

+**Blocking Behavior**: poll() blocks until at least one of the monitored file descriptors becomes ready for the requested I/O operations or until a specified timeout expires, conserving CPU resources.

+**Event Detection**: Upon return, iterate through the array of pollfd structures to determine which file descriptors have pending events, indicated by the revents field.

+**Handling Events**: Handle the detected events accordingly, performing I/O operations such as reading from sockets or writing to files.

+**Advantages**: poll() offers simplicity, cross-platform compatibility, and efficient resource usage, making it suitable for managing moderate numbers of file descriptors in various applications.

+**Limitations**: poll() may not scale well for large numbers of file descriptors, and operating systems impose limits on the maximum number of file descriptors that can be monitored simultaneously.

+### Use Cases
+**Network Servers**: Efficiently manage multiple client connections in network servers without blocking.

+**Real-Time Applications**: Provide real-time responsiveness for applications like multimedia streaming servers by efficiently managing I/O events.

+**Inter-Process Communication**: Facilitate communication between processes using pipes or other forms of IPC while efficiently handling I/O events.

+### Usage
 **Initialization**: You create a struct pollfd array where each element represents a file descriptor you want to monitor.
 Each element contains information about the file descriptor and the events you're interested in (e.g., whether you want to monitor for read, write, or error events).

 **Call poll()**: You pass this array to the poll() function along with the number of file descriptors being monitored and a timeout value.
 The poll() function will block until either one of the file descriptors becomes ready for the requested I/O operations or the timeout expires.